varnishcache/varnish-cache/doc/sphinx/reference/vcl_var.rst

 	Writable from: vcl_backend_response, vcl_backend_error

-	Boolean.
-Gzip the object before storing it.
-Defaults to false.
-When http_gzip_support is on Varnish will request already compressed content from the backend and as such compression in Varnish is not needed.
+	Default: false

+	Set to `true` to gzip the object while storing it.

 beresp.do_gunzip